2015 Michigan State vs. Michigan football game: First half

 The Spartans received the opening kickoff for a touchback.
 The drive was poised to become a 3–and–out before a 27 yard reception to Aaron Burbridge.
-The drive stalled then stalled out at the Spartans' own 47 yard line, and punted.
+The drive then stalled out at the Spartans' own 47 yard line, and punted.
 The Wolverines downed the punt at their own 27 yard line.
 The Wolverines then failed to convert a first down and punted 80 yards to the Spartans' 2 yard line.
 The Spartans then immediately began marching down the field on a 16 play drive.
 They crossed midfield with the aid of a personal foul penalty.
 They reached the Wolverines' 28 yard line on 4th & 8 and failed to convert and turned the ball over on downs.

 The Wolverines' picked up the ball at their own 28 yard line and began an 8 play 72 yard drive that ended in a touchdown to put the Wolverines up 7–0 early in the second quarter.
 Both teams then traded 3 and outs, before the Spartans' were awarded good field position on their own 46 yard line.
 Quarterback Connor Cook rushed for 6 yards, and crossed midfield on the back of a personal foul penalty, and were set up at the Wolverines' 24 yard line.
 The drive culminated in a 11-yard rushing touchdown to end the Wolverines' 212 minute shutout streak.
 The Wolverines responded with a 5 play 28 yard field goal drive aided by a 49 yard kickoff return.
 Kenny Allen hit a 38-yard field goal to put the Wolverines up 10–7.
 Both teams failed to score before the second half.